PSdiv/TimeSeriesAnalysis/README.md

 Data: Zillow home prices county level data

-Objective of this project is compare several time series forecasting models including aws built in algorithm DEEPAR.
+Objective of this project is to compare several time series forecasting models.

+models implemented are,
+1. AR
+2. MA
+3. ARIMA
+4. SARIMAX
+5. DeepAR from AWS